LeonKattendick/design-patterns-project/README.md

 could have several steps. (sample: Luminara)

 ## Feedback
-We definitly thing that those patterns are pretty complementary but are still working seamlessly together.
+We definitly think that those patterns are pretty complementary but are still working seamlessly together.
 We also tried to pick some based on the domain of the application which definitly had a huge impact on our decisions.
 To sum it up - it was a fun exercise where we were able to put our heads together and came up with a pretty nice solution.